manganas/mlops_project_2023/reports/README.md

 > Answer:

----  For debugging, we mostly used the builtin VSCode debugger, in an interactive GPU mode in the HPC when the GPU was tested.
+---For debugging, we mostly used the builtin VSCode debugger, in an interactive GPU mode in the HPC when the GPU was tested.
 Due to the nature of the code, using a pretrained model, the crash logs were also easy to use to correct the code.
-Some calls to log.info were also made.

-Given that the code structure was not overly complex, profiling was only performed as an application of the course.
+Some calls to log.info were also made.Given that the code structure was not overly complex, profiling was only performed as an application of the course.
 The highest repetition is in the `__getitem__` method of the dataset and the forward method of the model.
 We did not write custom functions to test if they impact the speed of the code.
 We used cProfile and snakeviz to see the results of profiling our code.
-Finally, profiling was added as a command in the Makefile.
+Finally, profiling was added as a command in the Makefile.---
----